fyysikkokilta/ilmomasiina/docs/installation.md

         - *Image Source:* Private Registry
         - *Server URL:* `https://ghcr.io`
         - *Image and tag:*
-          - `tietokilta/ilmomasiina:latest` to use  or pin to a certain version, or use your own modified image
+          - Non-customized Tietokilta image, latest stable version: `tietokilta/ilmomasiina:latest`
+          - Non-customized Tietokilta image, pinned version: `tietokilta/ilmomasiina:2.0.0` (example)
+          - Customized image, built in CI or uploaded by you: `yourorg/ilmomasiina:latest` (example)
+        - If you use Docker Hub or Azure Container Registry, change these accordingly
     - *Networking* step:
         - *Enable public access:* On
     - *Monitoring* and *Tags* can be skipped
-5. Read [.env.example](../.env.example).
+6. Read [.env.example](../.env.example).
 Set relevant variables as *Application settings* on the *Configuration* page.
 You'll need at least:
     - `PORT` and `WEBSITES_PORT` must match (you can set both to 3000)
     - `DB_DIALECT` = `postgres`
     - `DB_HOST` = Domain name of your PostgreSQL server (from *Connect* page)
-    - `DB_USER` = username of PostgreSQL user
+    - `DB_USER` = username of PostgreSQL user (above: `ilmo_user`)
     - `DB_PASSWORD` = password of PostgreSQL user
     - `DB_DATABASE` = name of PostgreSQL database
     - `DB_SSL` = `true` (required with Azure's default config)